Debt-Solvers/Debt-Solvers/README.md

 If you are using a new DNS name or IP address, you must update "network_security_config.xml" file.
 It is located at the path app/src/main/res/xml.

+Files that need to be modified for the URL:
+ExpenseManagementUserRepository
+UserRepository
+LoginViewModel
+RegisterViewModel

 Once you are done updating the URL address, run the android app using android studio.
 It may take some time as it is installing and building the gradle files.